AdobeDocs/campaign-classic.en/help/configuration/using/data-model-description.md

 Adobe Campaign relies on a relational database containing tables that are linked together.

-The following diagram shows the joins between the main business tables of the Adobe Campaign data model with the main fields shown for each.
+The following diagram shows the joins between the main business tables of the Adobe Campaign data model with the main fields for each.

 <!--![](assets/data-model_diagram.png)-->

 ![](assets/data-model_simplified-diagram.png)

-The basic structure of the Adobe Campaign data model can be described as follows.
+The pre-defined Adobe Campaign data model includes the following main tables.

 ### NmsRecipient {#NmsRecipient}

-The data model relies on a main table which is by default the Recipient table (**NmsRecipient**).
-This table enables to store all the marketing profiles.

 This table matches the **nms:recipient** schema.